 There are 20 questions to answer within the time.
-The team is given two copies of the questions and one answer grid.
+The team is given one copy of the questions (you may prefer to print out more copies) and one answer grid.
 The team can organise themselves to answer the questions however they want within the allotted time.
 Answers must be written on the answer grid within the allotted time in order for them to be marked.